Call and Book Your Hotel Now!

 The 17th century was the turning point of the city as the British arrived in the region and started trading with Qawasim, the forefathers' of present Sharjah's ruling family.
-The area of the Gulf and Red sea were preferred by Europeans for linking principal routes of communication between the Mediterranean and India.
+Europeans preferred the area of the Gulf and Red sea for linking principal routes of communication between the Mediterranean and India.

-In the early of 18th century, ruling Qawasim turned out to be a stronger marine power in Sharjah and Ras Al Khaimah.
+In the early 18th century, ruling Qawasim turned out to be a more durable marine power in Sharjah and Ras Al Khaimah.
 In 1804, Sultan bin Saqr bin Rashid Al Qasimi became the Sheikh of Sharjah.
 This forefather of the present ruler governed Sharjah for over 50 years.

 In 1809, the initial land-based attacks by the British were stopped.
 In the year 1820, the first of other peace treaties were signed assuring maritime peace, security and protection of the British against any attacks for 150 years.
 Then the coast was known as Oman Peaceful Coast and Sheikhdoms of Oman as reconciled countries.
 Until the formation of the United Arab Emirates in 1971, these names were attached to the relevant regions.

 The developing years brought many new things to the city.
 The city flourished with the help of coastal trading and pearling.
 In 1932, the city became the staging point for the Imperial Airways flights departing from England to India and vice versa.